enthought/traits/docs/source/traits_user_manual/deferring.rst

       File "c:\src\trunk\enthought\traits\trait_handlers.py", line
     163, in error
         raise TraitError, ( object, name, self.info(), value )
-    enthought.traits.trait_errors.TraitError:  The 'last_name' trait of a
+    traits.trait_errors.TraitError:  The 'last_name' trait of a
     Parent instance must be a string, but a value of <__main__.Parent object at 0x014D6D80> <class '__main__.Parent'> was specified.
     """